Darius Sinathrya

-Darius Sinathrya (born in Switzerland, May 21, 1985) is a Swiss-born Indonesian model, actor, TV performer, futsal manager and sport presenter.
+Darius Sinathrya (born in Kloten, 21 May 1985) is a Swiss-born Indonesian model, actor, presenter, sports manager.
 He is best known for his role in film Naga Bonar (Jadi) 2 and hosted programs such as Super Family Quiz and 2006 FIFA World Cup on SCTV.

 Career

-Sinathrya has starred in soap operas such as Gatotkaca, Hantu Jatuh Cinta, and Bukan Salah Bunda Mengandung.
+Darius Sinathrya has starred in soap operas such as Gatotkaca, Hantu Jatuh Cinta, and Bukan Salah Bunda Mengandung.
 His film career began with the film D'Bijis (2007).
 In the same year, Sinathrya also played in Naga Bonar (Jadi) 2 with Deddy Mizwar and Tora Sudiro.
-Several films which Darius later starred in included Pocong 3 (2007) and Love (2008).
+Several films which Darius Sinathrya later starred in include Pocong 3 (2007) and Love (2008).

 In addition to his profession as an actor, he also served as manager of the Indonesia national futsal team as part of the team that won the 2010 AFF Futsal Championship title in Vietnam.
 However, the team failed to meet the target of qualifying for the 2010 AFC Futsal Championship in Uzbekistan.

-Sinathrya was awarded as the most favorite television personality chosen by viewers in the sports event category at the 2007, 2009, 2010, and 2011 Panasonic Awards.
+Darius Sinathrya was awarded as the most favorite television personality chosen by viewers in the sports event category at the 2007, 2009, 2010, and 2011 Panasonic Awards.

 Personal life

-Sinathrya married Donna Agnesia on December 30, 2006, in a Catholic ceremony.
-Donna gave birth to their first child, Lionel Nathan Sinathrya Kartoprawiro, on June 28, 2007, six months after they were married.
+Darius Sinathrya married Donna Agnesia on 30 December 2006, in a Catholic ceremony.
+Donna Agnesia gave birth to their first child, Lionel Nathan Sinathrya Kartoprawiro, on 28 June 2007, six months after they were married.
 However, he firmly stated that the baby was old enough to be born.
-Agnesia gave birth to their second child, Diego Andres Sinathrya, on May 5, 2009.
-She gave birth to their third child, Queenesia Sabrina Sinathrya, on May 1, 2011.
+Donna Agnesia gave birth to their second child, Diego Andres Sinathrya, on 5 May 2009.
+She gave birth to their third child, Queenesia Sabrina Sinathrya, on 1 May 2011.